apache/inlong-website/community/how-to-release.md

 ### Generate gpg Key
 #### Attentions：
 - Name is best to keep consistent with your full name of Apache ID
-- The mailbox used must be an apache mailbox, it is recommended to check all keys with gpg -k first
+- The mailbox used is apache.
+It is recommended that pg -k view all the keys.
+If the first one is not the key of the apache mailbox, if you need to specify the key in the step for encryption operation, the parameter is -u
 - Make sure that there is only one key, and delete the keys of other spare mailboxes first
 - Name is best to only use English to avoid garbled